TedHusted/awake/awake.md/awake.md

 	Titan: And you do?

-	Idisi: Yes, we are empowered under our pact with your government to protect Terran resources from non-human threats.
-Yours included.
+	Idisi: Yes.
+Under our pact, we must protect Terran resource from non-human threats.
+You are a non-human threat.
 I will talk to Ally again. — Pulse can always spin it as a publicity stunt.

 	Titan: Roger wilco.